 The old saying “when it rains, it pours” might be the best way to define the first quarter of 2018.
 Since the beginning of the year, Cooper & Company has had over 40 weather-related days that have prevented us from pursuing projects in the way we would like to pursue our construction schedules.
 So, what do you do when this happens?

-Cooper and Company President Steve Cooper says its all about pre-planning and communication.
+Cooper and Company President Steve Cooper says it is all about pre-planning and communication.
 “When we know that multiple days of rain or cold are expected in the forecast, it is on our team to make provisions,” Steve states that often it is all about working longer hours before the weather or coordinating with trades to rearrange schedules.

 “We make an effort to be preventative before bad weather by planning to do things such as install footings that can be done in wet soil, cover sand areas with plastic, store our materials, or place gravel on soggy areas or areas that will pool water”